Islamic Republic of Iran Navy: Facilities

 In 1977, the bulk of the fleet was shifted from Khorramshahr to the new headquarters at Bandar-e Abbas.
 Bushehr was the other main base; smaller facilities were located at Khorramshahr, Khark Island, and Bandar-e Imam Khomeini (formerly known as Bandar-e Shahpur).
 Bandar-e Anzali (formerly known as Bandar-e Pahlavi) was the major training base and home of the small Caspian Sea fleet, which consisted of a few patrol boats and a minesweeper.
 The naval base at Bandar Beheshti (formerly known as Chah Bahar) on the Gulf of Oman had been under construction since the late 1970s and in late 1987 still was not completed.
 Smaller facilities were located near the Strait of Hormuz.
-Iran also announced that new base is established in the Oman Sea.